tc39/proposal-string-replaceall/README.md

 A: A simplified API for this common use-case that does not require RegExp knowledge.
 A way to global-replace strings without having to escape RegExp syntax characters.
 Possibly improved optimization potential on the VM side.

+Q: What about adding a `limit` parameter to `replace` instead?

+A: This is an awkward interface — because the default limit is 1, the user would have to know how many occurrences already exist, or use something like Infinity.

 ## Illustrative examples